pg-support/supt-km/docs/4. Processes/b. Pre-delivery/Delivery-induced Damage.md

 # Delivery-induced Damage
-1. Please first ask the customer to identify if the damage to the package/product was induced by the shipping carrier, i.e. if there’s damage to the package and even causing further damage to the product itself.
+1. Ask the customer to identify if the damage to the package/product was truly induced by the shipping carrier, i.e. if there’s damage to the package and even causing further damage to the product itself.

-   (If the product damage was not induced by the carrier but is a manufacturing defect, proceed as DOA instead.)

 2. Once verified, please ask the customer to provide the following information:
 	1. Clear photos of the whole package including the damaged part